LandRegistry/land-registry-elements/README.md

 - Manual cross browser testing
 - Concatenate stylesheet output?

+### Potential patterns
+- Addresses?

 ### Issues
+- Sort out what each build contains (config-wise)
 - Icons not showing
 - Grid demos not showing
 - Additional gov.uk examples need building out (Assuming we want to replicate the whole thing - or do we just link through to the real one?)